Through the Perspective of LiDAR: A Feature-Enriched and Uncertainty-Aware Annotation Pipeline for Terrestrial Point Cloud Segmentation: Methods and Materials

 \subsection{Performance Evaluation and Analysis}

 \paragraph{Evaluation metrics} We evaluate each feature set and its epistemic-uncertainty map with the metrics in Table \ref{tab:eval-metrics}.
 Segmentation quality is captured by overall accuracy (oAcc), mean class accuracy (mAcc), mean IoU (mIoU) and per-class IoU (IoU\(_c\)).
-Pixel-wise errors and their uncertainty are quantified with \emph{Shannon Entropy}, while the uncertainty map’s ability to expose errors is measured by the \emph{area under the precision–recall curve (AUPRC)} between the uncertainty map and a binary error mask.

-\paragraph{Marginal Gains from Expanded Feature Sets} Each handcrafted feature map highlights a specific geometric or radiometric property of the point cloud.
+Pixel-wise errors and their uncertainty are quantified with \emph{Shannon Entropy}, while the uncertainty map’s ability to expose errors is measured by the \emph{area under the precision-recall curve (AUPRC)} between the uncertainty map and a binary error mask. \paragraph{Marginal Gains from Expanded Feature Sets} Each handcrafted feature map highlights a specific geometric or radiometric property of the point cloud.
 These maps clearly enhance human interpretation by providing additional visual cues.
 However, it is less clear whether modern DNNs gain similar benefits from such explicit descriptors, or whether they can instead learn equivalent representations directly from simpler inputs.
 Furthermore, adding extra feature channels unavoidably raises memory requirements and computational costs on both CPU and GPU during training and inference.

 We therefore compare segmentation performance in terms of accuracy and uncertainty across progressively enriched input configurations in order to quantify this accuracy-versus-cost trade-off and to assess the necessity of explicit feature engineering: \begin{enumerate}[label=\alph*)] \item Basic 3-channel sets: raw \(\{\text{intensity},\text{range},z\}\) and their preprocessed counterparts; \item Additional 3-channel sets: (i) geometric descriptors - curvature, anisotropy, planarity, (ii) pseudo-RGB from surface normals, and (iii) first three components of PCA, MNF, or ICA applied to the nine-channel set (combined from preprocessed basic set, i, and ii); \item Six-channel combinations: the basic set concatenated with any one additional trio, or two additional trios merged; \item Nine- and twelve-channel stacks: the core set joined with both normals and geometric descriptors (9 ch); and the same stack further augmented by the PCA trio (12 ch). \end{enumerate}